DylanLesterRMIT/daylight-alarm/README.md

 ## Getting Started

 Daylight Alarm utilises the AWS cloud stack, therefore there is little required to start.
 Open up `dist/index.html` to see the application.
-To make changes to the application code it requires having [Node.js and NPM](https://nodejs.org/en/) installed and then running `npm start` from the root directory.
+To make changes to the application code it requires having [Node.js and NPM](https://nodejs.org/en/) installed, installing the dependencies via `npm install` (required on install only), and then running `npm start` from the root directory.

 ## AWS Stack
 Daylight Alarm makes use of the AWS cloud stack.
 The technologies used are listed here: